Most-wanted: Appeal for 12 UK suspects thought to be hiding in Spain

 Asim Naveed

-The 29-year-old, described as muscular and 6ft 2in, is accused of being the leader of a drug smuggling gang that brought 46kg of cocaine, worth nearly £8 million, into Wales between February and June 2020.
+The 29-year-old, described as muscular and 6ft 2in, is accused of being the leader of a drug smuggling gang that brought 46kg of cocaine, worth nearly £8m, into Wales between February and June 2020.

 Naveed, whose last known addresses were in Butetown and Pentwyn, Cardiff, has a surgical scar along his left wrist.